 You can choose not to give me personal information.
-This may, in the vast majority of cases, prevent me from fulfilling my contract with you or doing what I am professionally obliged to do.
+This may prevent me from fulfilling my contract with you or doing what I am professionally obliged to do.
 It may mean that I have to withdraw from representing you.

 You can withdraw your consent to me handling your personal data at any time.
 The best way to do this is through contacting my clerks.